ABOUT THE REHOBOTH BEACH BANDSTAND FAQ’S

-The Summer Concert Series typically spans from mid-June to Labor Day, with a handful of exceptions for festivals and local events that are not directly related to the series and occur before or after these dates.
+The Summer Concert Series typically spans from Memorial Day Weekend to Labor Day Weekend, with a handful of exceptions for festivals and local events that are not directly related to the series and occur before or after these dates.

 The majority of performances in the series have a duration of approximately 75 minutes.
 The starting time for all acts is 8pm, with most concluding around 9:15pm, though some may run as late as 9:30pm.
 Any deviations from this schedule will be indicated on the schedule.

 Performances are sponsored by the City of Rehoboth Beach and do not require advanced tickets.
 All performances are FREE to the general public to enjoy throughout the summer months!

 Why are there no performances on Monday, Tuesday, Wednesday, or Thursday?

 In order to ensure a regular schedule and prioritize high-quality shows, the bandstand performances take place exclusively on Fridays, Saturdays, and Sundays.
 By restricting the number of performance days to three per week, we are able to allocate our funds towards booking acts that demand a greater financial investment, resulting in a more enjoyable experience for our audience.